soph1e-mart1n/startup/README.md

 * **Web Service** - Backend service for logging in, retrieving and submitting character customization, and retrieving and saving money value.
 * **Authentication** - Register and login users.
 Credentials stored in database.
 Can't customize character without authentication.
 * **Data Storage** - Stores users, user customization choices, and money earned.
-* **WebSocket** - When each user changes/saves their customizations, their new character is broadcasted to all other users.
+* **WebSocket** - When each user changes/saves their customizations, a message is broadcasted to all other users.

 ## HTML Deliverable
 * **HTML pages** - Four HTML page that represent the ability to login, care for your character, play a game, and view other characters.